My Tri-C

 Selection Process

 1. The Learning Outcomes Assessment office gathers all courses that are mapped to an ELO for the semester.
-Being mapped to an ELO means faculty have identified that a course has an assignment that applies to an ELO and have mapped the course by updating Official Course Outlines in CIM.
+Being mapped to an ELO means faculty in a discipline have identified that a course has an assignment that applies to an ELO, and have mapped the course to the ELO by updating their Official Course Outline in CIM.

 Faculty Experience

-3. Faculty are then notified well in advance of the start of the semester that their CRN has been chosen.
-Faculty are given instructions on how to align the assignment to the ELO in Blackboard.
-There are also instructions regarding verbiage for their syllabi and creating/uploading the assignment in case they don’t usually use Blackboard.
-CLOA members reach out to each individual faculty member to help them align, choose and upload the assignment.
+3. Faculty are notified before the start of the semester that their CRN is mapped to one of the ELOs being assessed in a given year.
+Faculty are given instructions on how to submit their data to the ELO data collection link.
+There are also instructions regarding verbiage for their syllabi and creating/editing an assignment that teaches to an ELO.
+CLOA members assist faculty to help create, edit, or choose an assignment as well as use the data collection link.

-4. Faculty upload the assignment to Blackboard as they usually would.
-The only difference is adding the alignment (a few short clicks).
-Students submit the assignment as they normally would.
-The student experience is exactly the same whether the assignment is aligned or not.
+4. Students submit the assignment as they normally would.
+The student experience is exactly the same whether the assignment is mapped to an ELO or not.

 Assessment Process

-6. After all assessments are complete, LOA aggregates the results and distributes them to the College through newsletters as well as a dedicated page for results on this website.
+6. CLOA aggregates the results and distributes them to the College through newsletters as well as a dedicated page for results on this website.

 Results/Loop Closing Process

-7. Lastly, all stakeholders at the College are invited to join in our Closing the Loop discussions.
+7. Lastly, all stakeholders at the College are invited to join in our Closing the Loop discussions each Spring.
 All are invited to these sessions; you don't have to teach a course mapped to a certain ELO to join the discussion.
-In these sessions, we discuss the ELO, the rubric, its application in the classroom, data from the assessments from the last academic year and how this data drives curricular change.
+In these sessions, we discuss the ELO, the rubric, its application in the classroom, data from assessments from the last academic year and how this data drives curricular change.

 How to reach us